 This core course provides a practical introduction to the contribution of social and behavioral sciences to the distribution, etiology and solution of public health problems.
-The methods and theories used for interventions to promote health in individuals, groups and communities will be examined including their application in creating, communicating and advocating for social change.
-Prerequisites: MPH 611, MPH 612 Corequisite: MPH 621.
+The methods and theories used for interventions to promote health in individuals, groups and committees will be examined including their application in creating, communicating and advocating for social change.

-This course serves to support developing, entry-level competencies in public health administration.
-Topics include leadership, mission and goal definition, health data management, communication in public health, management of of public health services, financial management and budgeting, quality improvement, outcomes assessment, strategic planning and marketing, health education, and other emerging topics necessary for the effective delivery of public health services.
+This core course will focus on preparing students to develop entry-level competencies in public health management, leadership and administration.
+Topics will include leadership, mission and vision definition, quality improvement, strategic planning and marketing, and other emerging topics necessary for the effective delivery and administration of public health services.

 Principles of formal program planning, evaluation and research methods in health care.
 Topics include the nature of evaluation, formulation of hypotheses, the role of evaluation in the program life cycle, evaluation research designs, the application of particular designs to selected problems in health care, relationship of statistical processes to specific evaluation designs, sampling, culturally appropriate qualitative and quantitative research methods, data collection and analysis and interpretation of findings.

-Students undertake an individually defined experience of 300 hours related to heir identified MPH concentration.
+Students undertake an individually defined experience of 300 hours related to their identified MPH concentration.
 This internship culminates in a self-assessment on all of the MPH program competencies.